Homotopy of manifolds stabilized by projective spaces: A loop decomposition of certain product manifolds after surgery

 Here, the right square is a homotopy pullback since $D^{k}$ is contractible, and the left square is a homotopy pullback by the naturality of the projection $\pi_{1}$.
 Since the outer rectangle is the homotopy pullback of $g^\prime=i_{1}\circ g$ and $id\times\iota$, we see that $F''\simeq F\times S^{k-1}$ and $f''\simeq\pi_{1}$.
 Thus there is a homotopy fibration

-Therefore, composing each of the four corners of~(\ref{gyrationpo}) with the map \(\namedright{\mathcal{G}^{\tau}_{k}(N)}{t}{N_0}\) and taking homotopy fibres, from~(\ref{N0cube1}), (\ref{N0cube2}) and~(\ref{N0cube3}) we obtain a homotopy commutative cube
+Therefore, composing each of the four corners of~(\ref{gyrationpo}) with the map \(\namedright{\Gtau(N)}{t}{N_0}\) and taking homotopy fibres, from~(\ref{N0cube1}), (\ref{N0cube2}) and~(\ref{N0cube3}) we obtain a homotopy commutative cube

 in which the bottom face is a homotopy pushout and the four sides are homotopy pullbacks, and the maps $a$ and $b$ are induced maps of fibres.
 Mather's Cube Lemma~\cite{M} implies that the top face is a homotopy pushout.
+(Technically, Mather used a different definition of a ``homotopy commutative cube" as he needed to prove his Cube Lemma in greater generality.
+In our case there is the stronger hypothesis that the sides of the cube are homotopy pullbacks over a common base, as they have been obtained by composing with the map \(\namedright{\Gtau(N)}{t}{N_{0}}\).
+This, together with the fact that the bottom face is a homotopy pushout, lets one use~\cite[Lemma 3.1]{PT}, for example, to show that the top face of the cube in~(\ref{Qcube}) is also a homotopy pushout.)

 We would like to identify the maps $a$ and $b$ in~(\ref{Qcube}).
 Let $I=[0,1]$ be the unit interval with $0$ as the basepoint.
 Recall that the \emph{reduced join} of two pointed spaces $X$ and $Y$ is the quotient space